usmankhalid-95/alstom-rms/README.md

-# alstom-rms
-A repository for alstom job test assignment.

 # About Me

 Welcome to my GitHub!
 This is the job evaluation assessment project focused on Railway Management.
 This project, titled **Alstom Railway Management System (RMS)**, involves creating and managing a Spring Boot-based application that handles various aspects of railway operations.